LimbicAI/Limbic-iOS/README.md

 6 -- A stressful day
 7 -- A very stressful day
 ```

+**Please note that we promote the usage of `stressLevel` and `confidenceLevel` as these values are more easily understood by the user.**

 ## Notes
 For your app not to be rejected, you’ll need to add the following key to your app’s info.plist file with text explaining to the user why those permissions are needed: